-After installing your SpectraSYSTEM or SpectraSERIES pump, it is suggested that you run a performance test to verify that the instrument is working properly.
+After installing your SpectraSYSTEM pump, for best results, run a performance test to verify that the instrument is working properly.
 Common tests for pumps include flow accuracy and precision, gradient linearity, and compositional accuracy.
 Procedures for these performance tests are described below.
 FLOW ACCURACY There are many ways to test pump flow accuracy: graduated cylinder vs. time, calibrated flowmeter, or gravimetric vs. time.
 The procedure below describes how to measure the flow accuracy using a gravimetric procedure.
 In general you will set the pump to a flow rate, collect eluent for a specified time in a weighed flask, and determine the flow rate and accuracy.
 The actual flow rate can also be used to calibrate your pump.
 This test will take approximately 20 minutes.
-Test Setup Column or flow restrictor: To deliver c.a.
-1000 psi backpressure Flow rate: Any flow rate to be tested for accuracy Mobile phase: MeOH or other appropriate mobile phase Experimental Using the following steps to calculate the flow rate accuracy: 1.
+Test Setup Column or flow restrictor: To deliver 1000 psi backpressure Flow rate: Any flow rate to be tested for accuracy Mobile phase: MeOH or other appropriate mobile phase Experimental Using the following steps to calculate the flow rate accuracy: 1.
 Prepare the desired mobile phase for the accuracy test.
 2. Filter and degas the mobile phase.
 3. Purge the pump and the column or flow restrictor being used.
 4. Set the pump at the desired flow rate and start.
 Weigh a clean flask capable of holding approximately 10 minutes of volume at the set flow rate.
 Include top and any other items attached to the flask.
 HINT: A volumetric flask is ideal because it helps to minimize evaporation.
 Also, wrap tube and top of flask with aluminum foil to help eliminate evaporation.
-6. Record this weight.
-7. Place the flask under the flow stream from the pump and start timing.
+6. Record this weight. - 7.
+Place the flask under the flow stream from the pump and start timing.
 HINT: Use a stopwatch for the timing portion of the test.
 The more accurate the stopwatch the better the results.

 8. Collect the pump's eluent for 20 minutes.
 9. Reweigh the flask and record.
 10. Calculate the actual flow rate: [(Weight {full} - Weight {empty}) / Density] / Time = Flow Rate 11.
 Set a flow rate of 0.5 mL/min using MeOH as the mobile phase.
-Flow Rate = [(22.8577 g - 14.8858 g) / 0.7894 g/mL] / 19.9687 min Flow Rate = [(7.9719 g) / 0.7894 g/mL] / 19.9687 min Flow Rate = 10.0987 mL / 19.9687 min Flow Rate = 0.506 mL / min 12.
-Calculate the flow accuracy of the pump: Flow Accuracy = 100 \star (FR {set} - FR {actual}) / FR {set} Flow Accuracy = $100 \times 0.006 \text{ mL} / \text{min}$ Example Using the data from step 10 gives the following results: Flow Accuracy = 100 ★ (0.5 mL/min - 0.506 mL/min)/0.5 mL/min Flow Accuracy = 100 ★ (0.006 mL / 0.5 mL/min) Flow Accuracy = 1.2% [HINT: For flow rates above 0.5 mL/min, it is best to install an in-line 100 μL mixer replacing the 3 μL mixer.
-Specification Typical flow accuracy results are less than 1.5% (absolute) using this gravimetric procedure in the 100 μ L/min to 2 mL/min flow rate range.
+Flow Rate = [(22.8577 g - 14.8858 g) / 0.7894 g/mL] / 19.9687 min Flow Rate = $[(7.9719 \text{ g}) / 0.7894 \text{ g/mL}] / 19.9687 \text{ min}$ Flow Rate = 10.0987 mL / 19.9687 min Flow Rate = $0.506 \text{ mL} / \text{min}$ 12.
+Calculate the flow accuracy of the pump: Flow Accuracy = $100 \times (FR{set} - FR{actual}) / FR{set} $ Flow Accuracy = $100 \times 0.006 \text{ mL} / \text{min}$ Example Using the data from step 10 gives the following results: Flow Accuracy = 100 × (0.5 mL/min - 0.506 mL/min)/0.5 mL/min Flow Accuracy = $100 \times (0.006 \text{ mL} / 0.5 \text{ mL/min})$ Flow Accuracy = 1.2% HINT: For flow rates above 0.5 mL/min, it is best to install an in-line 100 μ L mixer replacing the 3 μ L mixer.
+Specification Typical flow accuracy results are less than 1.5% (absolute) using this gravimetric procedure in the 100 $\mu L/min$ to 2 mL/min flow rate range.
 The factory specification is less than 1% (absolute) using a calibrated flowmeter and methanol as the mobile phase.
+FLOW PRECISION Flow precision checks the reproducibility of the flow rate.
+This procedure is simply running the accuracy test 7 or more times and calculating a percent relative standard deviation.
+This procedure will require at least a couple of hours.